JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_12.md

 ## XIX.

 26\.
-'Whether thou, O holy Rashnu! art in the star Vana_n__t_ [^801], made by Mazda, we invoke, we bless Rashnu, the strong.
+'Whether thou, O holy Rashnu! art in the star Vana<i>n</i><i>t</i> [^801], made by Mazda, we invoke, we bless Rashnu, the strong.
 I invoke his friendship towards this var prepared . . . .

 ## XX.

 27\.
-'Whether thou, O holy Rashnu! art in the bright and glorious star Ti_s_trya [^802], we invoke, we bless Rashnu, the strong.
+'Whether thou, O holy Rashnu! art in the bright and glorious star Ti<i>s</i>trya [^802], we invoke, we bless Rashnu, the strong.
 I invoke his friendship towards the var prepared . . . .

 ## XXI.

 28\.
-'Whether thou, O holy Rashnu! art in the group of the Haptôiri_n_ga stars [^802], we invoke, we bless Rashnu, the strong.
+'Whether thou, O holy Rashnu! art in the group of the Haptôiri<i>n</i>ga stars [^802], we invoke, we bless Rashnu, the strong.
 I invoke his friendship towards this var prepared . . . .

 ## XXII.